-PEPELT began as an idea in 2017 when four friends, Gail, Tatia, Sandie and Anneta who are passionate about using picturebooks in Primary English Language Teaching, worked on an application for funding from a European body.
-The application was unsuccessful so we decided to go ahead ourselves without funding and started to plan a small-scale project.
+PEPELT (Picturebooks in European Primary English Language Teaching) began as an idea in 2017 when four friends, Gail Ellis, Tatia Gruenbaum, Sandie Mourão and Anneta Sadowska, all passionate about using picturebooks in Primary English Language Teaching (PELT), worked on an application for funding from a European body.
+Our application was unsuccessful, so we decided to go ahead independently

-In October 2018 we set up a PEPELT Facebook page to find out what interest we would be able to engage.
-We wanted to help teachers and other professionals move away from the conventional often found in mainstream coursebook materials.
-Our aim is to encourage teachers to select picturebooks which encourage critical thinking, which mirror children’s reality and where children from all backgrounds and identities can see themselves represented.
+- To help teachers and other professionals move away from the conventional often found in mainstream coursebook materials by selecting picturebooks which encourage critical thinking, and which mirror children’s reality where children from all backgrounds and identities can see themselves represented.